Restraining Order in Georgia: A Comprehensive Guide

 1. Petition for domestic violence protective order

-A TPO is obtained by submitting a petition to the Superior Court in the county where the accused abuser resides.
-It can be filed by the victim or someone acting on their behalf.
+A temporary restraining order (TPO) is obtained by submitting a petition to the Superior Court in the county where the accused abuser resides.
+The victim can file it, or someone acting on their behalf.
 It must contain the specific acts of abuse that have been perpetrated.

 2. Temporary ex parte order.